The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 2008

-* Play BachelorETTE play makes the Black List as a draft film version.
-A female-centric, raunchy dark comedy.
+* Headland's lay BachelorETTE makes the Black List as a draft film version.
+It is a female-centric, raunchy dark comedy.

 2010